ChevrollierG/Segmentation-with-Kmeans/README.md

 ### Conclusion

 Practicing segmentation is one of the most difficult exercise in computer vision and doing it with K-means allow us to have a first step with it.
-Indeed, it performs segmentation but it's not perfect as we use clustering, the classes are not labelled as if we trained a neural network on a labelled dataset.
+Indeed, it performs segmentation but it's not perfect as we use clustering, the classes are not labelled as if we trained a neural network on a labelled dataset and some very spatially close different objects with almost the same color end up with the same class predicted

 ### Results